 - Assisting with a dependency claim under the Fatal Accidents Act 1976 following an aviation crash

-Samuel has written extensively in this area and has provided training to law firms on procedural issues which typically arise in related cases.
+Samuel has written extensively in this area, with a particular focus on the post-Brexit travel law landscape, and has provided training to leading law firms on procedural issues which typically arise in related cases.

 - Drafting a schedule of loss and advising on quantum in a living a mesothelioma claim;